Jay-Iles/Free-from-the-yoke/Rules/Family Moves.md

 If you gain a Surplus or Need you already have, gain a different one that everyone agrees is appropriate given the current circumstances.
 If you roll 6- on a family move and have a relevant Need, the GM can make as severe a reaction as they like.

+## The Location of Surpluses
+Surpluses existed in two states: Dispersed or Collected.

+  * Collected Surpluses are gathered together and at your House’s fingertips.
+You can use them in Family moves, but they’re vulnerable to being lost thanks to the GM’s reactions or the efforts of other players.
+  * Dispersed Surpluses are scattered across your holdings.
+They’re resistant to attack or misfortune, but cannot be actively used for moves such as Prepare or Provision or Right Tool for the Job.

+Surpluses in either state count positively towards your Mood.

 ## Logistics
 When your Family moves a surplus from one place to another, collects a dispersed surplus, or disperses a collected surplus, pick one for each point of Mood below 0:

   * GM says whose lands it must travel through.
 You’ll need their consent to travel unupposed.
   * It’ll take a while - the process will finish at the start of the next season.
   * The delivery stalls - GM says what’s needed to get it moving again.
+  * You push yourselves to make it happen - pay 3 Coin or gain a Need of the GM’s choice.

 ## FINDING A SURPLUS